 Digital citizens belong to the digital society.
 They use technology to actively engage in and with society.
 Digital citizenship empowers people to reap the benefits of digital technology in a safe and effective way.
+Digital citizenship is a right; digital skills enable people to exercise this right.

 "Our learners need to be equipped with a wide variety of digital skills to be allowed to be in the driving seat of technological-based innovation."